Iron is a mineral necessary for many bodily functions. If you don’t have enough iron in your body, it can cause iron deficiency anemia.

 - Irregular heartbeat or breathing

-Low iron can cause the brain to receive less oxygen than needed for optimal functioning, leading to headaches.
+Having an iron deficiency can cause the brain to receive less oxygen than needed for optimal functioning, leading to headaches.
 Iron deficiency anemia can also cause migraines, mostly in menstruating women.
 If you have frequent or recurrent headaches, it can be a symptom of iron deficiency anemia.

 There is no evidence that low iron causes blurred vision.
 However, low iron can cause retinal changes leading to anemic retinopathy.